okaxaki/objc2swift/README.md

 Objc2Swift.js is an Objective-C to Swift converter written in JavaScript. ([Live Demo][])

+This project is still highly experimenal and does not aim to provide human-less conversion.
+However, the most of Objective-C code can be converted to proper Swift code with less compilation errors.

 ## Features

 - Generate good-looking Swift code from Objective-C code.